zcy26/Notes-QCQI-Nielsen-Chuang/README.md

 I am not ambitious enough to solve all the problems in this text book.
 Instead, I will only give solutions to some selected problems / excercise, and in some cases I will only give an outline rather than a full solution.

+The following contents are included as supplementary:
+1. HHL: a quantum algorithms solving linear systems.